 Inflorescence a dense, bracteate corymb of often 5–8 heads.
 Heads ovoid or cylindrical, 1–1.5 × 0.5–0.7 cm.
 Phyllaries in 3–5 rows, densely imbricate, ovate or oblong, obtuse, with an appendage, dark greyish violet, densely hairy.
 Receptacle with scales.
 10–15 flowers per head.
-Flowers (not observed in Svalbard) of one kind, bisexual, radially symmetric with tubular corolla with 5 linear lobes, purple.
+Flowers of one kind, bisexual, radially symmetric with tubular corolla with 5 linear lobes, purple.

 Fruit (not observed in Svalbard) with 4 ridges, glabrous, with pappus in 1–2 rows, the outer row of short, slightly scabrous hairs falling off early, the inner row fused at base as a ring, with long, white, plumose (feathery) hairs.
 Numerous fruits from each head.

-Sexual reproduction by seeds, but pollination and seed reproduction have probably never taken place in Svalbard; local vegetative reproduction by fragmentation of rhizome.
+Sexual reproduction by seeds.
+Pollination and seed reproduction may have taken place on Bjørnøya but probably never on Spitsbergen; local vegetative reproduction by fragmentation of rhizome.
 Insect pollinated; insects are attracted by a strong, pleasant vanilla smell.
 Strictly cross pollinated.

 There is nothing similar in the Svalbard flora.

-Introduced.
-Only known from a single locality on the southwest coast of Spitsbergen at Kapp Berg south of Storvika, Wedel Jarlsberg Land.
-The locality is situated in the northern arctic tundra zone and the transitional section.
-See Comments for its origin.
+Native on Bjørnøya, found in 2022 on the southern part of the island, far from cabins and other human influence.
+Introduced on Spitsbergen, and here only known from a single locality by a cabin on the southwest coast of Spitsbergen at Kapp Berg south of Storvika, Wedel Jarlsberg Land.
+The locality on Bjørnøya is situated in the middle arctic tundra and the weakly oceanic sector, than on Spitsbergen in the northern arctic tundra zone and the transitional section.

 Saussurea alpina is otherwise a widely distributed, arctic–alpine plant of Europe and NW Siberia, reaching south to the C European mountains.